OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### TOMCAT-HTTPS-ERROR-0019
 The path defined to hold the keys does not exist.

+### TOMCAT-HTTPS-ERROR-0020
+The keystore filename must be an absolute path if it is specified.

 ### WILDFLY-HTTPS-ERROR-0001
 An exception was thrown during the HTTPS configuration.